Granine/BuzzerMusicPlayer/README.md

 - have multiple music player instance (so two song can play individually with isoluated time/stop play stautus)
 - support various other feature like get run time, get current note, get all music note etc
 - read from file instead of code, so user can change with music without modifying the code (disabled as itsybitsy have weird file order)

+## Other
+- sample music is included with the player, however they are for demonstration purposes only.
+As I do not hold related copy rights